 No matter what reason our users have to use our marketplaces – if it’s to take part in this movement, to save money, a passion for vintage clothing or furniture, or if they do it to act more sustainable – the impact is the same; reuse contributes to reducing the environmental footprint.
 This makes them all environmental heroes.
 A choice to trade secondhand is an action that actually makes a difference.

 That’s what the Second Hand Effect is all about.

 At this site, you can read all about the Second Hand Effect, dig into facts and figures about the different sites’ savings, learn about the method and meet some of our users.
 And not least – understand how you can live even more sustainable.

 Our environment is a burning issue.
 In many countries, governments are now investigating how we can change our societies and way of living on a deeper level.
 In the long run, we have to.
 In Sweden, for instance, the government has initiated a report on circular economy, where reuse is one issue.

-Schibsted sisa media group with a solid belief in the power of journalism as a foundation for freedom and democracy.
-Today our business also includes digital marketplaces and services in some 30 countries.
+Schibsted is a media group with a solid belief in the power of journalism as a foundation for freedom and democracy.
+Today our business also includes digital marketplaces and services in 22 countries.
 The fact that our core businesses are part of a sustainable future makes us proud.
 If you want to learn more about Schibsted’s approach to corporate social responsibility you can visit our site How we care.

 Most importantly though – when it comes to the Second Hand Effect – it’s all of you buying used stuff who are the true environmental heroes.